qbicsoftware/omero-portlet/README.md

 OMERO image visualisation portlet - A Vaadin app for visualising image data in qPortal.

 ## Author

 Created by Luis Kuhn Cuellar (luis.kuhn@qbic.uni-tuebingen.de).

 ## Description

+### Purpose of the portlet

+//TODO write down what problems should be solved with this software

+### Functionality

+//TODO add screenshots of the deployed portlet

+//TODO write down how this portlet solves the problems previousle stated in #purpose-of-the-portlet

+### Implementation

+//TODO write down implementation details (e.g. architecture)

 ## How to Install

+### qPortal

+//TODO link qPortal documentation

+### Python Environment

+//TODO link imaging etl README

 ## How to Run
 ```bash